n1kakk/FleetBid/src/AuctionService/README.md

 - DbContext: Configured to use AuctionDbContext for database interactions.

 ### AutoMapper
-- Purpose: Automatically maps between DTOs and entities.
+Automatically maps between DTOs and entities.

 ### MassTransit
 - Message Bus: Handles message publishing and consumption using RabbitMQ.